 The car I bought to replace the ’95 Grand Prix was this one:

 This is a 2002 Corvette that I purchased used from Corvettes of Dallas in 2004.
 I think the business now operates under a different name.
 The ’02 was my first Vette and I had no idea at the time that I would become totally hooked on them and would, eventually, end up owning (at least) three Corvettes.
-From this Hemmings ad a picture of a 2004 Corvette coupe for sale:
+From paintref.coma picture of a 2004 Corvette coupe:

 Talk about an iconic car, it’s a little red Corvette.
 2004 was the last model year of the C5 Corvette.
-This particular example is in Red (OK, Burgundy) over Black and has about 101,000 miles.
+The original particular example from Hemmings was in Red (OK, Burgundy) over Black and had about 101,000 miles.
 The asking price? $10,900…it was not the least expensive car in the search, either.

 C5 (and C4) Corvettes are incredibly affordable.
 Of course, the C5 almost didn’t happen…a long section from Steve Magnante’s 1001 Corvette Facts: